 Having regard to the Treaty on the Functioning of the European Union,

-Having regard to Regulation (EU) 2017/745 of 5 April 2017 of the European Parliament and of the Council on medical devices, amending Directive 2001/83/EC, Regulation (EC) No 178//2002 and Regulation (EC) No 1223/2009 and replacing Council Directives 90/385/EEC and 93/42/EEC, and in particular Article 9(1) thereof,
+Having regard to Regulation (EU) 2017/745 of the European Parliament and of the Council of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No 178/2002 and Regulation (EC) No 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC, and in particular Article 1(2), in conjunction with Article 9(1), thereof,

 Whereas:

-Regulation (EU) 2017/745 shall apply, from the date of application of common specifications, to the groups of products without an intended medical purpose listed in Annex XVI thereto.
-Those products are intended for an aesthetic or other non-medical purpose, but are similar to devices with an intended medical purpose in terms of functioning and risks profile.
+Regulation (EU) 2017/745 lays down rules concerning the placing on the market, making available on the market or putting into service of medical devices for human use and accessories for such devices in the Union.
+Regulation (EU) 2017/745 further requires the Commission to adopt for groups of products without an intended medical purpose listed in its Annex XVI, common specifications addressing, at least, application of risk management as set out in the general safety and performance requirements laid down in Annex I to that Regulation and, where necessary, clinical evaluation regarding safety.

-Article 1(2) of Regulation (EU) 2017/745 requires the Commission to adopt, by 26 May 2021, for each of the groups of products without an intended medical purpose listed in Annex XVI, common specifications addressing, at least, application of risk management as set out in the general safety and performance requirements laid down in Annex I to that Regulation and, where necessary, clinical evaluation regarding safety.
+From the date of application of the common specifications, Regulation (EU) 2017/745 is to apply also to those groups of products without an intended medical purpose.

-The common specifications laid down in this Regulation should address the application of risk management as set out in Sections 1, second sentence, 2, 3, 4, 5, 8 and 9 of Annex I to Regulation (EU) 2017/745 and enable manufacturers to demonstrate the conformity of their products with the requirements of those provisions.
+In order for manufacturers to be able to demonstrate the conformity of products without an intended medical purpose with regard to application of risk management, the common specifications should cover the application of risk management as set out in the second sentence of Section 1 and in sections from 2 to 5, 8 and 9 of Annex I to Regulation (EU) 2017/745.
+Consequently, in accordance with Article 9(2) of Regulation (EU) 2017/745, products without an intended medical purpose that are in conformity with the common specifications are to be presumed to be in conformity with the requirements set out in those provisions.

-This Regulation should apply to all groups of products without an intended medical purpose listed in Annex XVI of Regulation (EU) 2017/745, with the exception of products for which no information is available about them being marketed in the Union (e.g.: contact lenses containing tools, such as antenna or microchip, contact lenses which are active devices; active implantable products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the anatomy or fixing a part of the body; active items intended to be used for facial or other dermal or mucous membrane filling by subcutaneous, submucous or intradermal injection or other introduction; active implantable equipment intended to be used to reduce, remove or destroy adipose tissue) or for which no sufficient information is available to draw up common specifications (e.g.: other items intended to be introduced into or onto the eye).
+The common specifications should in principle be laid down for all groups of products without an intended medical purpose listed in Annex XVI of Regulation (EU) 2017/745.
+However, as Regulation (EU) 2017/745 regulates the placing on the market, making available on the market or putting into service in the Union, common specifications are not needed for products for which there is no information available about them being marketed in the Union.
+For example, there is no information on the following products being marketed in the Union: contact lenses containing tools, such as antenna or microchip, contact lenses which are active devices; active implantable products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the anatomy or fixing a part of the body; active devices intended to be used for facial or other dermal or mucous membrane filling by subcutaneous, submucous or intradermal injection or other introduction; active implantable equipment intended to be used to reduce, remove or destroy adipose tissue.
+In addition, for some products the information available is not sufficient to allow the Commission to draw up common specifications.
+That is for example the case for some other items intended to be introduced into or onto the eye and for sunbeds.

-Considering that tanning is a natural reaction of the skin to exposure to ultraviolet radiation and not a skin treatment, this Regulation should not apply to sunbeds.
-Pieces of equipment using infrared optical radiation to warm the body or parts of the body are intended to treat tissues or parts of the body under the skin.
-They should not be considered products for skin treatment purposes and consequently they should not be covered by this Regulation.
+Equipment using infrared optical radiation to warm the body or parts of the body intended for treatment of tissues or parts of the body under the skin should not be considered products for skin treatment purposes.
+Consequently, they should not be covered by this Regulation.